Payal Ghosh

-Payal Ghosh (born 1992) is an Indian actress and politician, who primarily appears in Telugu and Hindi films.
-She is the vice president of women's wing of Republican Party of India (Athawale).
+Payal Ghosh (born 1986) is an Indian politician and former actress, who worked in Telugu and Hindi films.
+In 2020, Ghosh filed a police complaint alleging sexual harassment against filmmaker Anurag Kashyap in connection with an alleged 2013 incident.
+Kashyap denied the allegations, describing them as baseless, alleging that the complaint was politically motivated in response to his criticism of the government.
+The matter received media attention, and related legal proceedings included a defamation suit filed by actor Richa Chadha, which was later settled following Ghosh's apology.
+In October 2020, she joined the Republican Party of India (Athawale) and was appointed vice president of its women's wing.

-Early life
+Early life and education

-She studied at St. Paul's Mission School Kolkata and graduated in Political Science Honours from the Scottish Church College, Kolkata.
-Presently, she is residing and working in Mumbai.
+Payal Ghosh was born in 1986 in Kolkata, West Bengal, she went to the St. Paul's Mission School Kolkata, and later graduated in Political Science Honours from the Scottish Church College.

 Career

 Acting

 When she was 17 years old, she had accompanied her friend to an audition for Sharpe's Peril and landed a role in the BBC Telefilm.
 In the period drama based on English soldier Richard Sharpe, Payal had played a village girl, the daughter of a revolutionary freedom fighter from Bengal.
 Payal also starred in a Canadian film in which she played a school girl in love with her neighbour's servant.
 Since her parents disapproved of her decision to join films, during her college holidays, she ran away from her home in Calcutta and came to Mumbai.
 She joined Namit Kishore's acting academy, where she met Chandra Sekhar Yeleti who offered her the lead role in his Prayanam, opposite Manchu Manoj.
 Later, she was seen in the Telugu films Mr. Rascal and Oosaravelli and the Kannada film Varshadhare.

-She completed her first Tamil film Therodum Veedhiyile, directed by Saro Sriram, in which played a traditional girl, who lives in Erode.
+She completed her first Tamil film Therodum Veedhiyile, directed by Saro Sriram, in which she played a traditional girl, who lives in Erode.
 She was selected as the female lead by Vivek Agnihotri for his Bollywood film Freedom and filmed for it in 2012.
-She signed another Hindi comedy film, Patel Ki Punjabi Shaadi opposite Vir Das, directed by Sanjay Chhel. which released worldwide on 15 September 2017.
+She signed another Hindi comedy film, Patel Ki Punjabi Shaadi opposite Vir Das, directed by Sanjay Chhel. which was released worldwide on 15 September 2017.

+End of the acting career

 In April 2020, she stated that she was out of work, financially broke, and was leading a life she had never imagined.